dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/dependency-injection.md

 *This section only applies to Blazor Server apps.**

 There may be times when a Razor component invokes asynchronous methods that execute code in a different DI scope.
-Without the correct approach, these DI scopes don't have access to Blazor's services, such as `IJSInterop` and <xref:Microsoft.AspNetCore.Components.Server.ProtectedBrowserStorage>.
+Without the correct approach, these DI scopes don't have access to Blazor's services, such as <xref:Microsoft.JSInterop.IJSRuntime> and <xref:Microsoft.AspNetCore.Components.Server.ProtectedBrowserStorage>.

 For example, <xref:System.Net.Http.HttpClient> instances created using <xref:System.Net.Http.IHttpClientFactory> have their own DI service scope.
 As a result, <xref:System.Net.Http.HttpMessageHandler> instances configured on the <xref:System.Net.Http.HttpClient> aren't able to directly inject Blazor services.